 The System/370 got off to a surprisingly low-key start in June 1970, when IBM introduced the large-scale Models 155 and 165.
-Though they offered significant price/ performance improvements without reprogramming to users of the large-scale System/360 computers, Models 166 and 165 encompassed no technological break-throughs.
-They retained the System/360 architecture, used conventional core memories, and achieved their impressive performance largely through the use of fast $\sum$
+Though they offered significant price/performance improvements without reprogramming to users of the large-scale System/360 computers, Models 155 and 165 encompassed no technological break-throughs.
+They retained the System/360 architecture, used conventional core memories, and achieved their impressive performance largely through the use of fast buffer storage units similar to the ones that had previously been used in the System/360 Models 85 and 195.

-Newly expanded to seven processor models and enhanced through the addition of virtual storage facilities, the System/370 is everybody's standard of comparison for medium-to-largescale computers.
-The System/370 product line spans a broad range of applications and workloads, at system rentals ranging from about \$9,800 to \$270,000 per month.
+The System/370 is everybody's standard of comparison for medium-to-large-scale computers.
+Recent enhancements include virtual storage, multiprocessing, increased main storage capacities, improved data communications facilities, and the innovative Model 125 CPU.
+The System/370 product line spans a broad range of applications and workloads, at system rentals ranging from about \$8,200 to \$370,000 per month.